Home » Do Female Tortoises Have Periods?

 Do Female Tortoises Go Through Menopause?

-Most reptiles stay fertile their entire lives.
-If the female tortoise is healthy and has enough nutrients to produce the eggs, her reproductive organs will continue to function normally.
+Most reptiles remain fertile their entire lives.
+Her reproductive organs will function normally if the female is healthy and has sufficient nutrients to produce eggs.

 How Do I Know If My Female Tortoise Is Mature?